spcask/cfrs-defunct/README.md

 If you have an interesting demo that fits in 64 bytes of code, please [create an issue][ISSUES] and share it.
-If the demo looks very interesting, it may be included to the above list of available demos.
+If the demo looks very interesting, it may be included in the above list of available demos.

 Canvas